 The Civil War was an important part of our country’s history, and many detectorists love metal detecting Civil War battlefields.
-One of the goals is often to hunt for relics from that era to preserve history.
+One of the goals is often to hunt for Civil War relics to preserve history.
 In addition to doing your homework and researching prime sites where battles of the war were fought, you need to have the right equipment and the knowledge of what to hunt.

 The key to metal detecting Civil War sites and finding relics is to go where the soldiers went.
 You’re going to have to do some research to locate prime spots.
 Comb through internet sites and books about the Civil War and pay attention to areas where soldiers followed trails or roads, where they set up camps, and where there were skirmishes or battle (even the small ones).
 If you know any local historians, they are often even better sources than books and the internet.
 Just keep in mind that historians are protective of historical sites so you may have to reassure them that you will dig respectfully.